View Wilbert Deppermann's Obituary on emissourian.com and share memories

 |

+Wilbert is survived by his wife, Marilyn Deppermann, nee Hoemann; one son, Kevin Deppermann and wife Sherry, St. Charles; one daughter, Beverly Tripaldi and husband Thomas, Hazel Green, Ala.; five grandchildren; four great-grandchildren; nieces; nephews; other relatives and friends.

+He was preceded in death by his parents; one sister, Mildred Welkey; one brother, Arvil Deppermann in infancy; two grandchildren in infancy; and four brothers- and sisters-in-law.

-A funeral service for Wilbert Deppermann, 87, Washington, was held Monday, Feb.
-4, at noon at Immanuel Lutheran Church, Washington.
+A funeral service was held Monday, Feb.
+4, at noon at Immanuel Lutheran Church, Washington, with Pastor Mark Bangert officiating.